-- 4.1 The Case Manager will inform the accused person of the allegation as soon as possible after the LADO has been consulted. - 4.2 The Parents or carers of the child or children involved will be informed of the allegation as soon as possible if they do not already know of it.
+- 4.1 The Case Manager will inform the accused person of the allegation as soon as possible after the LADO has been consulted, subject to 4.3 below. - 4.2 The Parents or carers of the child or children involved will be informed of the allegation as soon as possible if they do not already know of it, subject to 4.3 below.
 They will also be kept informed of the progress of the case, including the outcome of any disciplinary process.